ABCD-STUDY/nda-abcd-collection-3165/docs/pipeline.md

 ### Stage 6: DCANBOLDProcessing

 [DCAN BOLD Processing](https://github.com/DCAN-Labs/dcan_bold_processing) is a signal processing software developed primarily by Dr. Oscar Miranda-Dominguez in the DCAN Labs with the primary function of nuisance regression from the dense time series and providing motion censoring information in accordance with [Power, et al. 2014](https://www.ncbi.nlm.nih.gov/pubmed/23994314).
 The motion numbers produced in the FMRIVolume stage are also filtered to remove artifactual motion caused by respiration.
 For more information on the respiration filtering see [Correction of respiratory artifacts in MRI head motion estimates.
-Fair, et al. 2018](https://www.biorxiv.org/content/10.1101/337360v1.article-info).
+Fair, et al. NeuroImage.
+2019.](https://doi.org/10.1016/j.neuroimage.2019.116400).

 ### Stage 7: ExecutiveSummary